WHAT IS THE BEST TIME TO VISIT HANOI?

 Since the level of humidity in this season is quite low, make sure to bring moisturizers if you have dry skin.

 Handmade ship toys - a traditional toy in Mid Autumn festival selling at Hang Ma street

 Like some other countries in Asia, Vietnam celebrates Mid Autumn Festival on 15th August in Lunar calendar (often in late September or early October), when the moon is fullest in a year.
 Some consider this as a festival for kids but experiencing such unique opportunity won’t be a shame to unleash your inner child.

 Right from the beginning of the month, every corner of the city is bustling with people shopping for mooncakes, fresh fruits, and offerings.
 Streets are decorated with flags, flowers, and lanterns from mid-lunar July.

-At the principle time of the festival, visitors are intrigued with groups of lion dance and lantern processions of adorable kids who sing merrily while parading.
+At the principal time of the festival, visitors are intrigued by groups of lion dance and lantern processions of adorable kids who sing merrily while parading.

 if you travel with kids, autumn is definitely the best time to go to Hanoi as there are a lot of things to do and see.

 Fun activities to celebrate Mid Autumn Festival in autumn in Hanoi

 Whatever time of the year you plan to go to Hanoi, there will always be tons of things to try and discover.
 But if you know what you’re looking forward to, you can choose the suitable season and itineraries that come with it.
 Have you chosen your season?
 If you have, our next step is planning an itinerary.
 Check out the Hanoi Itinerary

 For more information, please contact AZ Local Trip.
 We are always here to help!